 TALA first came to our attention through a number of mysterious releases on the internet back in 2014 that almost at once had the music world sitting up and taking note.
 These infectious tracks then turned into her debut EP, The Duchess, and a video for lead single “Serbia” that was filmed in Morocco.
 Her sound is progressive, disruptive, electronica meets hip hop, pop meets sounds from her Middle Eastern heritage.
-The comparisons to MIA have followed her since the beginning of her career, but still at only 22 years old, TALA has since been busy making music that is undeniably ‘her’.
+The comparisons to MIA have followed her since the beginning of her career, but still at 30 years old, TALA has since been busy making music that is undeniably ‘her’.
 And as she tells us, the best is yet to come.

 I’m constantly evolving and changing, that is the best part about being an artist.
 When I first started releasing music in 2013 I was very much behind a logo and my production was definitely at the forefront.
 I’ve been through so much since then and grown emotionally and musically which has really helped my songwriting.
 I found myself being able to write in the moment and being able to put those raw emotions into music really translates.
 I think when you’ve been through loss it can be hard to talk about and I’ve found music to be the key for me to express my feelings and find peace.